-3.3.2.3 - Monitoring Wells
+3.3.1.2 - Monitoring Wells

-Groundwater monitoring activities to will continue, as determined by the NYSDEC with consultation with NYSDOH, until residual groundwater concentrations are found to be consistently below ambient water quality standards, the site SCGs, or have become asymptotic at an acceptable level over an extended period.
-In the event that monitoring data indicates that monitoring for may no longer be required, a proposal to discontinue the system will be submitted by the remedial party.
-Monitoring will continue until permission to discontinue is granted in writing by the NYSDEC.
+Groundwater monitoring activities will continue, as determined by the NYSDEC project manager in consultation with NYSDOH project manager, until residual groundwater concentrations are found to be consistently below ambient water quality standards, the Site SCGs, or have become asymptotic at an acceptable level over an extended period.
+In the event that monitoring data indicates that monitoring is no longer required, a proposal to discontinue monitoring will be submitted by the remedial party.
+Monitoring will continue until permission to discontinue is granted in writing by the NYSDEC project manager.
 If groundwater contaminant levels become asymptotic at a level that is not acceptable to the NYSDEC, additional source removal, treatment and/or control measures will be evaluated.